RobL371/alpharetta-lions/exampleSite/content/english/event/event-meeting-12-2023.md

 ---

 Arrive at 6:30PM for social hour.
 Dinner is served at 7PM with the program to follow.

+**Note the special location!**  Carey Durham will provide special holiday music, don't miss it!

 We will no longer be broadcasting an online version of the meeting.
 If you have a special need to participate remotely for a specific meeting, please contact Rob Lefebvre.